FastFinTech/FFT.TimeStamps/docfx/index.md

 1. Fast timezone conversion.
 1. Fast, unambiguous timestamp serialization.

+### Brief overview

-The `TimeStamp` represents an exact, unambiguous moment in time.
+- The [`TimeStamp`](xref:FFT.TimeStamps.TimeStamp) represents an exact, unambiguous moment in time.

-The `DateStamp` represents a particular date.
+- The [`DateStamp`](xref:FFT.TimeStamps.DateStamp) represents a particular date.

-The `MonthStamp` represents a particular month.
+- The [`MonthStamp`](xref:FFT.TimeStamps.MonthStamp) represents a particular month.
+- The [`TimeOfWeek`](xref:FFT.TimeStamps.TimeOfWeek) represents a moment that occurs every week, 10am Monday, for example.
+- The [`TimeZoneOffsetCalculator`](xref:FFT.TimeStamps.TimeZoneOffsetCalculator) provides extremely fast timezone conversions using cached conversion offset records.
+- The [`ITimeStampConversionIterator`](xref:FFT.TimeStamps.ITimeStampConversionIterator) provides the fastest possible way to convert a sequential stream of `DateTime` objects to their equivalent `TimeStamp`.
+You would use this when processing the data from an external data source.
+- The [`ITimeZoneConversionIterator`](xref:FFT.TimeStamps.ITimeZoneConversionIterator) provides the fastest possible opposite-direction conversion of a sequential stream of `TimeStamp` objects to their equivalent `DateTime` or `DateTimeOffset` counterparts in a given timezone.
+You would use this when converting internal data to a traditional format expected by an external consumer.

+### Background information

-This library was developed in response to needs encountered during twenty years of developing financial applications for exchanges and traders.
+This library was developed in response to needs encountered whilst developing financial applications for exchanges and traders.

 Let's take for example a trading platform, which deals with time in at least these timezones simultaneously:
 - The timezone that the user's computer is configured with.